rwtechwiki/rwtechwiki.github.io/Movement/Rolls/jumptumble.md

 # Jump-Tumble
 ![[jumptumble_header.gif]]
 ## Description
-By holding up while slugcat is [[walk|walking]], and releasing up around the time of a [[jump]], slugcat will rotate backwards midair.
+By holding up while slugcat is [[walk|walking]], and switching to down around the time of a [[jump]] in order to [[airorient]], slugcat will rotate backwards midair.
 By holding foward and down for long enough before hitting the ground, it is possible to [[crawlturnroll]] from this really fucked up jump.

 ## Notes
 This move is made significantly easier if the jump lands 1 tile lower than it began.